 - The inspection must reveal no major issues

-- The buyer must sell his or her current home
+- The buyer must sell their current home

 “But I already accepted an offer!”